rradz/gossip/README.md

 - Miyazaki graphs: relabel stability
 - Generalized Petersen (various GP(n,k)) relabel stability
 - Circulants: previously failing pairs now distinguished
-- Kneser and Johnson (moderate sizes); Paley; Rook vs Shrikhande sanity
+- Kneser and Johnson (moderate sizes); Paley
 - Cospectral tree pairs; grid/ladder/prism/circular ladder; barbell/lollipop/friendship

 ### Known Issues
+ - Rook R(4,4) vs Shrikhande (both SRG(16,6,2,2)): a known non-isomorphic pair; the algorithm incorrectly labels them as isomorphic
 - Dense graphs: runtime grows faster (expected; more edges)

+Notes on the Rook–Shrikhande case:
+- Distinguishing between a frontier-induced C6 and two disjoint C3’s (2×K3) appears hard for the current edge-event fingerprint.
+Each neighbor “talks to two” and six conversations happen either way, making per-vertex timelines coincide.
+- It is under consideration whether this is a triangle-specific corner case (C3 is the only graph that is both a clique and a cycle) or an indicator of a broader structural gap.
+Further design work is ongoing.

 ## Requirements